-Releasing in 2018, she plays a supporting role in the black-and-white feature film Mississippi Requiem, a William Faulkner adaptation through Elysium Bandini Studios.
-Terra has also starred on CBS’ Criminal Minds, been a series regular on the family medical drama pilot “Rx,” and appeared in many indie films.
+An accomplished actress, Terra has played leading and supporting roles in 17 films.
+Most recently she was in the black-and-white feature film Mississippi Requiem, a William Faulkner adaptation starring Topher Grace and Amy Smart.
+Terra has also starred on CBS’ Criminal Minds, and has been a series regular on the family medical drama pilot “Rx.”

 Her most recent writing endeavor is a chapter contributor to the book The Reducetarian Solution (TarcherPerigee, imprint of Penguin), with a foreword by Best-Selling Author Mark Bittman.
 In the book, she advocates for eating more plant-based foods, promotes Meatless Mondays, and outlines simple meat-reduction strategies for your family’s health and to benefit the environment.

 Wellington additionally is the author of The Mom’s Guide to Growing Your Family Green: Saving the Earth Begins at Home (St. Martin’s Press), a comprehensive real-person’s guide on how to help the planet and protect your family.